adamjakab/BeetsPluginGoingRunning/README.md

 *A [beets](https://github.com/beetbox/beets) plugin for insane obsessive-compulsive music geeks.*

-The *beets-goingrunning* plugin is for runners.
-It lets you configure different training activities by filtering songs based on their speed(bpm) and duration and attempts to create a list of songs for that training.
+The *beets-goingrunning* plugin is for obsessive-compulsive music geek runners.
+It lets you configure different training activities by filtering songs based on their speed(bpm) and duration (or any other queries) and attempts to generate a list of songs for that training.

 ## Introduction

 To use this plugin at its best and to benefit the most from your library, you will need to make sure that you have bpm information on all of your songs.
 Since this plugin uses the bpm information to select songs, the songs with bpm=0 will be ignored (check with `beet ls bpm:0`).
 If you have many you should update them.
 There are two ways:

-1) use the built-in [acousticbrainz plugin](https://beets.readthedocs.io/en/stable/plugins/acousticbrainz.html) to fetch the bpm information for your songs.
-It does a lot for well know songs but my library was still 30% uncovered after a full scan
+1) Use the built-in [acousticbrainz plugin](https://beets.readthedocs.io/en/stable/plugins/acousticbrainz.html) to fetch the bpm information for your songs.
+It does a lot for well know songs but my library was still 30% uncovered after a full scan.

 2) Use the [bpmanalyser plugin](https://github.com/adamjakab/BeetsPluginBpmAnalyser).
 This will scan your songs and calculate the tempo (bpm) value for them.
 If you have a big collection it might take a while, but you can potentially end up with 100% coverage.

 The following explains how to use the *beets-goingrunning* plugin.
 If something is not clear please use the Issue tracker.
-Also, if there is a feature not present, please check the [roadmap](./ROADMAP.md) document to check if it is planned.
+Also, if there is a feature not present, please check in the [roadmap](./docs/ROADMAP.md) if it is planned.
 If not, create a feature request in the Issue tracker.

 ## Installation